 I’ve stopped into Eef during a cold rainy downpour in the Regentessekwartier.
 I loved the living room feeling as well as the focus on local, organic ingredients.
-This cozy cafe has some serious hipster vibes due to its vintage furniture, however I was taken with it from the moment that I settled into a comfortable chair.
+This cozy cafe has some serious hipster vibes due to its vintage furniture, but I was taken with it from the moment that I settled into a comfortable chair.

 Lebkov & Sons Den Haag

-This modern yet vintage inspired coffee shop is super vegan-friendly with a location close to Den Haag Centraal.
+This modern yet vintage-inspired coffee shop is super vegan-friendly with a location close to Den Haag Centraal.
 I found the atmosphere very quiet as well as inspiring for those looking for a cozy place to work although the line can be on the longer side.
 I absolutely love the tiling, which adds a bit of quirk.
 Due to its strategic location near Centraal, Lebkov has better hours than many other coffee shops in the Hague opening up 6AM on weekdays.
-Skip Starbucks in Den Haag Centraal and come here instead on your way to work.
+Skip Starbucks in Den Haag Centraal and come here on your way to work.

 Anne&Max Den Haag Kerkplein

-Anne&Max is a popular Dutch chain for coffee, however the location next to the Grote Kerk makes it an easy meeting place in the Hague.
+Anne&Max is a popular Dutch chain for coffee, however, the location next to the Grote Kerk makes it an easy meeting place in the Hague.
 As with all Anne&Max shops, the environment is relaxing enough that you don’t need to be rushed out and it’s lovely to have scenic views of the center.
 For non-coffee drinkers, there’s a good tea selection.
 They also serve pastries, lunch, and appetizers in case you’re getting hungry.
-I should note that Anne&Max is open a little later (7pm some days) than many other coffee shops in the Hague as they serve wine.
+I should note that Anne&Max is open a little later (7 pm some days) than many other coffee shops in the Hague as they serve wine.

-Yet another speciality coffee bar in the Hague, Filtro often tops the list for best cafes in the Hague.
+Yet another specialty coffee bar in the Hague, Filtro often tops the list for best cafes in the Hague.
 For those of us working online, I would certainly agree although it can be a bit awkward to ask someone to share their table while you’re both on your laptops.
 Arrive early for your own seat in this modern cafe.
 Filtro is located on one of the most charming streets in the Hague, perfect for a coffee to go while strolling in the city center around Noordeinde.

 La Mano Maestra